 Increasingly, ICT is an essential resource in supporting the learning and teaching of young people, as well as playing an important role in the everyday lives of children, young people and adults.
 As part of this, it is important that all users are aware of the risks associated with the use of these internet technologies and that some, such as Facebook and Instagram, have minimum age requirements, usually 13 years.

-Here at St Alban & St Stephen Catholic Primary School & Nursery we understand the responsibility to educate our pupils on eSafety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.
+Here at St Alban & St Stephen Catholic Primary School & Nursery we understand the responsibility to educate our pupils on online safety (or ‘eSafety’) issues, teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.

 Films, Games and Apps

 We teach the children how to stay safe online at school and take guidance from Herts, which can be found at thegrid.org.uk/safeguarding-and-child-protection/online-safety/online-safety-advice-to-parents-and-carers

 Some children have told us they have seen films which have a 12A certificate.
 There are occasions when they take things they see in films and games and ‘play them out’ in the playground, which can lead to children getting hurt.
 We can recommend:

 Many parents have found an American site called www.commonsensemedia.org useful.
 Please do check.

 Look out for our next eSafety workshop which will give top tips and practical advice to help you make the most of excellent technology and information whilst keeping your children safe online.